WWE News: Paige Books First Triple Threat Tag Tournament For ‘SmackDown’ To Determine No. 1 Contenders

-Last week on SmackDown, The New Day (Kofi Kingston and Xavier Woods) defeated The Bludgeon Brothers (Harper and Rowan) in a no disqualification match to win the WWE SmackDown Tag Team Championship.
+Last week on SmackDown Live, The New Day (Kofi Kingston and Xavier Woods) defeated The Bludgeon Brothers (Harper and Rowan) in a no disqualification match to win the WWE SmackDown Tag Team Championship.
 At WWE SummerSlam, Erick Rowan received a torn bicep during The Bludgeon Brothers’ match against The New Day.
-The following SmackDown, impressively, Rowan worked one last match to help put The New Day over as the new tag team champions.
+The following SmackDown Live, impressively, Rowan worked one last match to help put The New Day over as the new tag team champions.
 Many wrestling analysts feel that if Rowan wasn’t injured at SummerSlam, then The Bludgeon Brothers would still be the champions.
 Hopefully, Erick Rowan recovers successfully from his injury, and it will be interesting to see what the WWE has in store for him upon his return.

-However, the show must go on, and it certainly did on SmackDown when The New Day became five-time WWE tag team champions.
+However, the show must go on, and it certainly did on SmackDown Live when The New Day became five-time WWE tag team champions.
 On Sunday, SmackDown general manager Paige announced that there will be a triple threat tag team tournament to determine the No. 1 contenders.
 The tournament will be a total of two matches, and the first bout will take place this Tuesday.
 The winners of the triple threat tag tournament will face The New day at Hell in a Cell for the WWE SmackDown Tag Team Championship.

 the party never stops for your #SDLive GM.
 The New Day had a big win on Tuesday, so let’s see who they’ll defend those #TagTeamTitles against at #HIAC.
 Triple threat match THIS Tuesday! pic.twitter.com/gyuvDmibKw